MEMBERS

 Lab Leaders

-Dr. Micheal M. Bell
+Dr. Michael M. Bell

 Michael Bell is the Philip David Lowe and Vilas Distinguished Achievement Professor in the Department of Community & Environmental Sociology, as well as a faculty associate in Environmental Studies, Religious Studies, and Agroecology.
 Bell is the author or editor of eleven books, three of which have won national awards, with a 12th book in press.
 His most recent books are City of the Good: Nature, Religion, and the Ancient Search for What Is Right (Princeton, 2018), the Cambridge Handbook of Environmental Sociology (Cambridge, 2020), the 6th edition of Invitation to Environmental Sociology (Sage, 2021), and the 2nd edition of Farming for Us All: Practical Agriculture and the Cultivation of Sustainability (Penn State Press, 2024).
 His work focuses on environmental sociology, agroecology, and community.
 He is the co-founder and former chair of Madison’s Agroecology Program.